Part of the Hiring Your First Employee hub.

 Handling payroll can be challenging; in the UK, you need to register with HMRC and use PAYE for taxes and National Insurance.
 This means checking everything every month.

 You also must offer a workplace pension.
-With pension auto-enrolment, you must help with retirement savings for eligible staff.
+With pension auto-enrolment, you must help eligible staff save for retirement.
 Getting these deductions right is crucial for any UK business owner.

 Why Ignoring Compliance Can Jeopardise Your Business